simarjot0032/simar.github.io/post/Day19.md

 DAY-19

-HI, reader today it was my day 19 of training at **RYAZ.io**  today I worked oon many things firstly:
+Hi, erader  today it was my day 19 of training at **RYAZ.io** and today I done many things:

-* Had a call
-* Completed with apple watch design
-* Completed with the animation
+* Completed th Skripre webpage
-* Setup github pages
+* Added reponsiveness
+* Learnt how to use image as background of charactres
-* Updates my pages for effectively using jeklly
+* Updated the github pages for using jeklly

-and so on I had a call with my mentor (**AMANJOT SINGH**) and in which he told me about the mistakes on which I have to worked on for Apple Watch Design Page  and he also helped me in setting up my github pages and then I started on on making the landing page more exact and I also completed the animation project .Then I updated my code for github pages  .
-And I will be  start working on  my next project in next days
+and so on I done my webpage  foo practicing and to enchance my css skills  and Iin next days I will be doing javascript for adding functionalities for my webpage  and also I have update the comfig.yml files for my blogging wewbsite .
+Also I have updated some other files for my blogging sites.